isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-Apply the change by running `apply` with the updated config.
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Creating a user with roles
+## Create a User

-Create the secret for the user and add the user in `users` list under `aerospikeAccessControl`.
+Create the secret for the user and add the user in the `users` list under `aerospikeAccessControl`.

 Create a secret `profile-user-secret` containing the password for the user `profiler` by passing the password from the command line: